YasirHasn9/relationalDatabases-node/note.md

 and anotherColumnName = "somethingElse"

-add a new raw for the database using a quey command INSERT
+add a new raw for the database using a quey command INSERT insert into tableName (columnsNames) value (the value of each column)

-insert into tableName (columnsNames) value (the value of each column)
+update the table using the UPDATE command update tableName set columnName = "something" where rawName = "something"